 For example, when you paint a match, the site will point out the groups that contain segments that overlap with your match.
 In order to figure out if your new match actually triangulates with these segments, you will need to do a one-to-one comparison between the new match and the segments it overlaps.

-For more info please see the next FAQ item, 'How do you find out if a match is maternal or paternal?'
+For more info please see the FAQ item below, 'How do you find out if a match is maternal or paternal?'

 Chromosome Mapping aka DNA Painting

 If you're lucky enough to have had one or more parents tested, you'll be able to tell based on which of your parents this person matches (or doesn't match) with.
 Beyond this, there are essentially two ways of figuring it out:

 - If you know how you're related to the cousin (e.g. if you've done the research and found out who your common ancestors are - e.g. great great grandparents for a third cousin), then you'll know via which of your parents this relationship came.

 - If you *don't* know how you're related to the cousin, you have to look for clues such as shared matches with other relatives you either know or have hunches about.

 If a close cousin, aunt or uncle has tested, it might help to paint the segments you share with them as a guide.
 Then if a new match overlaps with your close relative, you can figure out if the new match is maternal or paternal by comparing them directly.

 If you don't have the info you need to figure it out at this point, you have a few options that might help you to speculate.
 Some people have very distinct maternal and paternal heritage and are able to simply guess based on the location or ethnicity of their match (you can make notes to record your theories and make use of the certainty level if you're speculating).
 Or you can just select 'I don't know' from the dropdown asking you which side the match is on.
 Then in future when you have more evidence, you can move them onto the correct side.